lives-group/lives-group.github.io/_posts/2020-07-08-general-recursion-part-I.md

    | otherwise = y : merge (x : xs) ys
 ```

+In the next section, we will describe how to implement it using bounded recursion.

 ## Bounded recursion

-The first technique to ensure termination of programs is to bound the number of allowed
+A simple technique to ensure termination of recursive programs is to bound the number of allowed
 recursive calls.
-We can limit the number of recursive calls by adding an extra parameter
+We can limit the number of calls by adding an extra parameter
 to the functions definition which denotes that limit.
 Next, we show an implementation of
-`merge` algorithm using this technique.
+`merge` algorithm using bounded recursion.

 ```haskell
 merge-bounded : ℕ → List ℕ → List ℕ → Maybe (List ℕ)